To receive email and/or text updates from the City on COVID-19, click here, or text GOLETA COVID-19 to 468311.

 The Goleta Chamber of Commerce has put together a list of local hotels offering a day-rate for local employees who need a private room to work remote during the day.
 Click here for the current offers and rates our local hotels are providing.

-In addition, the Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees and all Californians as it relates to the COVID-19 outbreak: https://business.ca.gov/coronavirus-2019/
+Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees and all Californians as it relates to the COVID-19 outbreak: https://business.ca.gov/coronavirus-2019/

 Santa Barbara County Economic Recovery (readysbc.org)